KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 Step 1: Make a vessel
 ^^^^^^^^^^^^^^^^^^^^^

+This tutorial is designed to work with a very specific rocket design.
-Please make the vessel you see here:
+You need to make the vessel you see here:

 .. figure:: /_images/tutorials/quickstart/example_2_0.png
     :width: 80 %

-If you prefer, you can download the .craft file `here <https://www.dropbox.com/s/fnoilignjel2lqd/My%20First%20Rocket.craft?dl=0>`_.
+If you prefer, you can instead download the .craft file `here <https://www.dropbox.com/s/fnoilignjel2lqd/My%20First%20Rocket.craft?dl=0>`_.

 Step 2: Make the start of the script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^